Treatment of Gaucher Disease

 • Enzyme Replacement Therapy (ERT)

-• Medication Therapy (oral substrate inhibitors)
+• Pharmacotherapy (oral substrate inhibitors)

-• Supportive Therapy (pain management, orthopedic surgery)
+• Supportive therapy (pain management, orthopedic surgery)

 Application of Enzyme Replacement Therapy (ERT)